 You can modify service settings both globally—across all services—or for individual services.

-Go to Settings > Server-side service monitoring to find settings for capturing web requests, database calls, and custom services.
+Go to Settings > Server-side service monitoring to find the available settings for detecting and naming web requests, database calls, and custom services.
 These settings define rules that apply to all services detected in your system.

-Define entry points (a method, class, or interface) for custom services that don't use standard protocols (in Custom service detection).
+Define entry points (a method, class, or interface) for custom services that don't use standard protocols (see Custom service detection).

 Create merged services in order to logically group separately detected services into the same service (in Merged service monitoring).

-Customize and enhance the default names of your services (in Service naming rules).
+Customize and enhance the default names of detected services (see Service naming rules).

-Create advanced filters based on request attributes (in Request attributes).
+Create advanced filters based on request attributes (see Request attributes).

-Edit the default display names of services and add descriptions to improve tracking (in Naming and Web request naming).
+Edit the default display names of services and add descriptions to improve tracking (see Naming and Web request naming).

-Fine tune HTTP error detection rules (in Error detection).
+Fine tune HTTP error detection rules (see Error detection).
 You can specify custom HTTP error codes that your application can use to signal failed service calls.
-Dynatrace marks all service calls that respond with these HTTP error codes—or that are exited via code level exceptions—as failed.
+Dynatrace marks all service calls that respond with these HTTP error codes—or that are exited via code level exceptions—as

-Switch off unwanted alerts about response time degradations, failure rate increases or changes in load behavior (in Anomaly detection).
+Switch off unwanted alerts about response time degradations, failure rate increases, or changes in load behavior (see Anomaly detection).